 ForskarFredag, the science festival that organises the Researchers’ Grand Prix, seeks to showcase the diversity of Swedish research and researchers.
 To reflect this, competitors will be selected based on their performance, personal profile and research field to ensure a wide range of researchers are represented in the competition.

 If you get accepted to participate in the online heat:

 To record your presentation using professional equipment, we will arrange a booking at a studio close to your home.
-The recording will take place for one hour between 23 August-12 September.
+The recording will take place for one hour between in August or September.

 Show time!
-During the last week of September, 20-24 September, your presentation along with those of the other contestants will be available to watch online at forskargrandprix.se.
+25-30/09 your presentation along with those of the other contestants will be available to watch online at forskargrandprix.se.
 This is when viewers get to vote for your contribution.
 Time to get those votes!

 The viewers’ votes and those of the jury will be combined into an average score.
-On the evening of 24 September, the two contestants with the highest scores will be announced.
-For the winners, a place in the final (25 November in Stockholm) and a chance to win 15,000 SEK awaits!
+The two contestants with the highest scores will be announced.
+For the winners, a place in the final (23 November in Stockholm) awaits!

 The Researchers’ Grand Prix has been organised annually since 2012.
 The contest is supported by the research councils Formas, Forte, Vetenskapsrådet and Vinnova, and organised by Vetenskap & Allmänhet.